donbright/rust-lang-cheat-sheet/README.md

 Lifetimes: todo

-Resources are destroyed, (their heap memory is freed), at the end of a 'scope'
+Resources are destroyed, (their heap memory is freed), at the end of a 'scope'.
+Their owners are also destroyed.
+That is the point of ownership - so that resources won't be accessed after they are destroyed, which is the source of a huge number of errors in C programs.

+Borrowed resources are not destroyed when the borrowed reference itself goes out of scope.
+However the borrow cannot "outlive" the destruction of the original resource nor it's owner.

 ## Structs